Home • Welcome to ALSO!

 • Model Relocation Act (1997)

-[Text] This act is recommended by the American Academy of Matrimonial Lawyers, not the NCCUSL.
+This act is recommended by the American Academy of Matrimonial Lawyers, not the Uniform Law Commission.
 This act provides guidance for state legislatures addressing the issue of relocating children after divorce.
+[Text]

 • Uniform Relocation Assistance and Real Property Acquisition Policies Act (1970)